IPADS-DuVisor/ae-guide/README.md

 Client(Monitor) <====> Master(Firesim) <====> Worker(FPGA)
 ```

+> Note: The users should expect that AE experiments can reflect the performance comparisons between DuVisor and KVM/KVM-OPT that are consistent with our paper's evaluation.
+But the users should **NOT** expect these experiments to generate exactly the same raw results as the paper.
+>
+> Rationale: As the simulation time on the FireSim platform is very long (1 second of simulation time on FireSim is equivalent to several minutes in real-world time), we managed to limit the overall simulation time to within one day in order to meet a reasonable time constraint, while ensuring that results are **relatively** stable.
+However, *relatively* does not mean *always*.
+Therefore, if some of the results appear very unstable or weird, we kindly request the users to repeat the experiments again.

 The following is the quick start of the performance AE.
 All steps should be done on the client machine.

 ### Step 0: Configure AWS Tools